 - For some of your drugs covered by the plan, you must pay your share of the cost when you get the drug.
 This will be a copayment (a fixed amount) or coinsurance (a percentage of the total cost) Chapter 4 tells what you must pay for your Part D prescription drugs. - o If you get any drugs that are not covered by our plan or by other insurance you may have, you must pay the full cost. - If you disagree with our decision to deny coverage for a drug, you can make an appeal.
 Please see Chapter 7 of this booklet for more information about how to make an appeal. - o If you are required to pay a late enrollment penalty, you must pay the penalty to remain a member of our plan. - o If you are required to pay the extra amount for Part D because of your yearly income, you must pay the extra amount directly to the government to remain a member of the plan. - Tell us if you move.
 If you are going to move, it's important to tell us right away.
-Call Customer Care (phone numbers are printed on the back cover of this booklet). - o If you move outside of our plan service area, you cannot remain a member of our plan.
+Call Customer Care (phone numbers are printed on the last page of this booklet). - o If you move outside of our plan service area, you cannot remain a member of our plan.
 (Chapter 1 tells about our service area.)
 We can help you figure out whether you are moving outside our service area.
 If you are leaving our service area, you will have a Special Enrollment Period when you can join any Medicare plan available in your new area.
-We can let you know if we have a plan in your new area. - o If you move within our service area, we still need to know so we can keep your membership record up to date and know how to contact you. - When moving, you should always contact CalPERS and update your address. - Call Customer Care for help if you have questions or concerns.
-We also welcome any suggestions you may have for improving our plan. - Phone numbers and calling hours for Customer Care are printed on the back cover of this booklet. - For more information on how to reach us, including our mailing address, please see Chapter 2.
+We can let you know if we have a plan in your new area. - o If you move within our service area, we still need to know so we can keep your membership record up to date and know how to contact you. - When moving, you should always contact CalPERS and update your address. - o If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
+You can find phone numbers and contact information for these organizations in Chapter 2. - Call Customer Care for help if you have questions or concerns.
+We also welcome any suggestions you may have for improving our plan. - Phone numbers and calling hours for Customer Care are printed on the last page of this booklet. - For more information on how to reach us, including our mailing address, please see Chapter 2.